BLB Solicitors

 Can I exchange and complete on the same day?

-Whether you are buying or selling a property, exchanging contracts and completion are the two big milestones.
-When contracts are exchanged, the agreed completion date is recorded on the contract.
+Whether you are buying or selling a property, the two key milestones are exchanging contracts and completion.
+When contracts are exchanged, among other things, the agreed completion date is recorded on the contract.
+However, a common question clients ask is “Can I exchange and complete on the same day?” – otherwise known as simultaneous exchange and completion.

 See: What happens if conveyancing completion is delayed?